EuBIFrauke/guacamole-receipe2/hummus.md

-# A recipe for hummus
+# A recipe for hummus but only if you like chickpeas!

 Also a very nice recipe!